overbaard/overbaard/docs/admin-guide.md

   ],
 ```
-As you can see we have added another project called 'ANOTHER' to the array of projects to be shown on the board.
+As you can see we have added another project called `ANOTHER` to the array of projects to be shown on the board.
 It has
-a different 'colour' so we can easily see which issue cards belong to which project on the board.
+a different `colour` so we can easily see which issue cards belong to which project on the board.
 The configuration for
-'PROJ' is the same as in the previous example.
+`PROJ` is the same as in the previous example.

-It is worth noting that the 'ANOTHER' project uses a different workflow from 'PROJ'.
+It is worth noting that the `ANOTHER` project uses a different workflow from `PROJ`.
 It has less states, and the states
-have different names from the states used in the 'PROJ' project.
+have different names from the states used in the `PROJ` project.

 One thing to note is that there is no overall ranking across projects.
 Rather issues are presented in rank order for
 each project separately.
-The order of the display of issues by project is the same as their order in the 'projects'
+The order of the display of issues by project is the same as their order in the `projects`
 array.
 In other words, for this example, that means that in each column on the board, issues from
-'PROJ' will be displayed in rank order, and then the issues from 'ANOTHER' will be displayed in rank order.
+`PROJ` will be displayed in rank order, and then the issues from `ANOTHER` will be displayed in rank order.

-# 5 Board with advanced headers
+# 6 Board with advanced headers

 We will now have a look at some of the more advanced configuration options to set up the headers.
 The full JSON config can be found at [headers.json](assets/examples/headers.json).
 Again we will focus on the